-Press MENU/EXIT on the projector or MENU on the remote control and then press ✓ / ▶ until the DISPLAY menu is highlighted.

-- 2. Press ▼ to highlight Aspect Ratio. - Press ◄/► to select an aspect ratio to suit the format of the video signal and your display requirements.
+- 1. Press MENU/EXIT and then press \triangleleft / \triangleright until the DISPLAY menu is highlighted. - 2.
+Press ▼ to highlight Aspect Ratio. - 3.
+Press ◄/► to select an aspect ratio to suit the format of the video signal and your display requirements.